 Line 6299 Total Non-Financial Assets This line is automatically calculated.
-This line is the total of lines 6211 to 6260.
+This line is the total of lines 6211 to 6262.
 Line 9970 Total Accumulated Surplus/(Deficit) Accumulated Surplus/(Deficit) is automatically calculated by adding line 9945 and line 6299: Net Financial Assets (Net Debt) + Total Non-Financial Assets = Accumulated Surplus/ (Deficit) Analysis of the Accumulated Surplus/ (Deficit) Please break out the accumulated surplus/deficit in to the following: Line 6410 Equity in Tangible Capital Assets Please report the equity in tangible capital assets on this line.
 Equity in tangible capital assets (TCA) represents the net book value (NBV) of total capital assets less long-term obligations assumed to acquire those assets.
-Equity in Tangible Capital Assets Total Tangible Capital Assets Long-term liabilities related to tangible capital assets Accrued interest on long-term liabilities related to tangible capital assets Line 6420 Reserves and Discretionary Reserve Funds Balance The balance for reserves and discretionary reserve funds at the end of the year is automatically carried-forward from Schedule 60, Continuity of Reserves and Reserve Funds, SLC 60 2099 02+03.
+Equity in Tangible Capital Assets = Total Tangible Capital Assets Long-term liabilities related to tangible capital assets Accrued interest on long-term liabilities related to tangible capital assets ------------------------------------- --- Line 6411 Investment in Intangible Assets Please report the investment in intangible assets on this line.
+Line 6412 Other Please report any other non-financial asset on this line.
+Line 6420 Reserves and Discretionary Reserve Funds Balance The balance for reserves and discretionary reserve funds at the end of the year is automatically carried-forward from Schedule 60, Continuity of Reserves and Reserve Funds, SLC 60 2099 02+03.
 Obligatory reserve funds/deferred revenue are not included on this line because they are reported as a liability on line 2410.
 Line 6430 General Surplus / (Deficit) Report general surplus/ (deficit) from operations on this line.
 Line 6431 Unexpended capital financing Report any unexpended capital financing on this line.